Kosikowski/swifty-llama/API_REVIEW.md

 ### 🆕 Recent Improvements
 1. **Performance Functions**: Complete implementation of llama.cpp performance monitoring functions (`llama_perf_context`, `llama_perf_sampler`, etc.)
 2. **Testing Framework**: Migrated from XCTest to Testing framework for better test organization and reliability
-3. **Context Settings Discovery**: Identified that all context configuration functions are already implemented in `SLlamaInference` and `SLlamaContext`
+3. **Context Settings Discovery**: Identified that all context configuration functions are already implemented in `SLlamaCore` and `SLlamaContext`
 4. **LoRA Adapters**: Complete implementation of all LoRA adapter functions including control vector support
 5. **Vocabulary Functions Discovery**: Identified that all vocabulary utility functions are already implemented in `SLlamaVocab`
-6. **Threading Control Discovery**: Identified that all threading functions are already implemented in `SLlamaInference` and `SLlamaBackend`
+6. **Threading Control Discovery**: Identified that all threading functions are already implemented in `SLlamaCore` and `SLlamaBackend`
 7. **Backend Management Discovery**: Identified that backend functions are already implemented in `SLlamaBackend` and `SLlama`
 8. **Missing Wrapper Functions**: Implemented `llama_get_model`, `llama_get_memory`, and `llama_pooling_type` as computed properties in `SLlamaContext`
 9. **Logging Control**: Added `SLlama.disableLogging()` to suppress verbose Metal initialization logs